Stanley Browne (RNZAF officer): Return to Northern Europe

 Posted to Catfoss to attend the Central Gunnery School there, Browne then proceeded to No. 61 Operational Training Unit as an instructor, teaching gunnery and bombing skills.
 After a course at the Fighter Leaders' School at Milfield, he was posted back to No. 485 Squadron, his old unit.
 It was operating Spitfire Mk IXs from France, flying as part of the 2nd Tactical Air Force and engaged in low-level operations, supporting the Allied ground forces as they advanced across France, into Belgium and then the Netherlands.
 This work was not without risk; on 5 January 1945, he damaged his Spitfire by flying too low and coming into contact with treetops.

 In February, the squadron returned to the United Kingdom and were based at RAF Predannack in Cornwall where Hawker Typhoons were flown in preparation for a planned conversion to the similar Hawker Tempest.
 However, the change in aircraft never happened due to a shortage of Tempests, and the squadron went back to Europe after two months and reequipped with Spitfire Mk XVIs at Twente, in Holland.
 Now one of the squadrons of No. 132 Wing, it flew mainly reconnaissance missions and also targeted transportation infrastructure.
 The squadron rarely encountered the Luftwaffe.

 By this time, Browne was a flight lieutenant and commander of the squadron's 'A' Flight.
 The squadron was based at Fassberg, in Germany, when the war in Europe ended.
 It would remain there on occupation duties, engaging in the odd ceremonial flypast for visiting dignitaries.
 In July, Browne was promoted acting squadron leader and given command of the unit.
 He led the squadron in its last flight on 24 August, flying from Fassberg to Lasham, before it was disbanded two days later.

 Browne was awarded a Bar to his DFC in September and, returning to New Zealand, his service in the RNZAF officially ended on 26 January 1946.
 Having flown on over 250 operations, he was credited with the destruction of five enemy aircraft with a share in another destroyed, and two damaged.

 Later life

 Following his return to New Zealand, Browne resumed his tertiary studies and became a chemical scientist.
 He also joined the New Zealand Territorial Air Force in December 1948, flying with No. 3 (Canterbury) Squadron as one of its flight commanders, before going onto the reserve of pilots in November 1951, where he remained for four years.
 He later turned to farming in Taumarunui, in the central North Island.
-The final years of his working life was spent as a teacher of the sciences at a high school in Taumarunui.
+The final years of his working life were spent as a teacher of the sciences at a high school in Taumarunui.

-In 1990, Brown participated in the making of a "This Is Your Life" television show, in honour of his fellow pilot at No. 485 Squadron, Johnny Checketts.
+In 1990, Browne participated in the making of a This Is Your Life television show, in honour of his fellow pilot at No. 485 Squadron, Johnny Checketts.
 Browne died on 15 January 2011 in Tauranga.
 He was cremated and his remains interred at the city's Pyes Pa cemetery.